Red Blood Cell (RBC) Antibody Screen

 I’m blood type O. Do I have a chance of having a baby with ABO haemolytic disease of the foetus and neonate?

 Yes.
-Haemolytic disease of the foetus and neonate may occur when there is an ABO incompatibility between mother and baby, especially with mothers who are blood group O. However, the RBC antibody screen is not useful in this situation because our bodies naturally produce antibodies against the A and B antigens we do not have on our red blood cells.
-A mother who is blood type A will naturally have antibodies directed against the B surface antigens on red blood cells, and a mother who is type B will have anti-A antibodies, and so on.
-Generally, this is a clinically mild haemolytic disease that is easily treatable.
+Haemolytic disease of the foetus and neonate may occur when there is an ABO incompatibility between mother and baby, especially with mothers who are blood group O. However, the RBC antibody screen is not useful in this situation because our bodies naturally produce antibodies against the A and B antigens we do not have on our RBCs.
+A mother who is blood type A will naturally have antibodies directed against the B surface antigens on RBCs, and a mother who is type B will have anti-A antibodies, and so on.
+Generally, this is a clinically mild haemolytic disease that is easily treatable using phototherapy.

 Can I get antibodies from donating blood?